Physician Assistant Studies (MHS)

 knowledge and communication skills as outlined at

-- Acknowledgement of acceptance by deadline on notification submission of a signed Statement of Intent Form and a nonrefundable $500 matriculation deposit which will be applied toward the first semester's tuition to guarantee a seat in the class, to be received no later than the deadline stated in acceptance letter.
+- Acknowledgement of acceptance by deadline on notification by submission of a signed Statement of Intent Form and a nonrefundable $500 matriculation deposit which will be applied toward the first semester's tuition to guarantee a seat in the class, to be received no later than the deadline stated in acceptance letter.

 - Completion of outstanding required prerequisite course work with a grade of "C" or higher one semester prior to matriculation into the program.
 Failure to make a grade of "C" or higher in any required prerequisite course will result in nullification of acceptance into the PA program.
 Updated transcripts will be required.

 - Submission to criminal background checks and urine drug screens before matriculation and prior to beginning clinical rotations.
 The fees are the student's responsibility.
 Failure to submit to and satisfactorily pass both screenings can result in dismissal from the program.

 - Maintenance of the American Heart Association Health Care Providers BLS Certification throughout the program.
 The fees are the student's responsibility.

-- Maintenance of adequate health insurance throughout the program.
+- Maintenance of approved health insurance throughout the program.
 The fees are the student's responsibility.

 - Understanding of and the abilities to adhere to the Technical Standards for Physician Assistants as stated.
 (See below.)